First days always have a surreal feeling to them, don’t they?

 Whether it’s the first day of school or the first day at a new job, they always seem to bring a familiar, stomach-twisting mix of excitement and nerves.
 That’s how I felt driving through the gates at Quaker Ridge and taking in the beautiful green landscape.

 It was not my first day at the club, but it was my first day there as the Program Coordinator and a Momentum alumnus.
 (I worked with Chef Joe last summer as part of the inaugural class.)
 As nervous as the new Fellows might have been, I think I was about five times as nervous.
 I wanted everything to flow as smoothly as the plan that I put together with Nancy Degnan, my supervisor and mentor.

-We are excited to introduce the young women and men from New Rochelle High School who have been admitted to the first class of Quaker Ridge Golf Club Fellows for the summer of 2021.
+We are excited to introduce the young women and men from New Rochelle High School who have been admitted to the second class of Quaker Ridge Golf Club Fellows for the summer of 2022.

 In their applications, these students said they were eager to work with mentors and learn more about educational and career opportunities.
 All of the students have an academic interest in science, technology, engineering and mathematics (STEM) as well as in the arts – music, theater, photography and communication.

 The fellows also shared their perspectives on making the world a better place, exploring and honing leadership skills, and developing personal strength and resilience.
 They are excited to meet the members of the Quaker Ridge Golf Club while working on their golf and tennis skills and making new friends.

 We hope you and your loved ones are all healthy, happy, and enjoying the holiday season.
 We are thrilled to update you on Momentum.
 It’s been an incredibly successful year, and we are excited for what’s next.
 Without your support, we could not have accomplished any of this and we are so grateful.
 We hope you will consider renewing your support with a year-end gift to allow us to sustain and expand our program empowering youth through golf and education.